DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "Stop it."

-Girl's hands were full of strength.
+The girl's hands were full of strength.

 "Please...
-If you say more...
+If you say any more...
 I'm just... going to cry..."

 "..."

-"...I don't really understand myself it.
+"...I don't really understand it myself.
 I'm both happy and sad, which is confusing.
 Seeing Kai caring about me so much makes me so happy...
-But seeing Kai hurt makes me just sad too..."
+But seeing Kai hurt makes me just sad as well..."

-She shook her head. _TL TODO:_ `ふるふると、首を振りながら` Not sure how to phrase it together
+She said while shaking her head. _TL TODO:_ `ふるふると、首を振りながら` Not sure how to phrase it together

 "If I'm gonna cry it is going to be very loud, you know...?
 Even louder than that Behemoth."

 "Please spare me."

-With a faint smile, he took out bottle of antiseptic and bandage to stop bleeding.
+With a faint smile, he took out a bottle of antiseptic and bandage to stop bleeding.
 But as he couldn't move his left hand, there was no way he could apply treatment himself.

 "Where is Kai!
-What about Behemoth!?"
+What about the Behemoth!?"

 From within the smoke he could hear footsteps.
-And it was around this time when Jeanne, accompanied by her soldiers, arrived with a tensed look on her face.
+And it was around this time when Jeanne, accompanied by her soldiers, arrived with a tense look on her face.

 Seeing Kai on the ground finally calmed her down for a moment.
 But soon enough she saw both Kai's wound and blood under his feet, opening her eyes wide.

-"Medic squad, asap!
+"Medic squad, ASAP!
 We need to prepare for a surgery immediately!"

 "My bad, Jeanne.
-Met some unexpected troubles.
+We met some unexpected troubles.
 But in the end we were able to trick Behemoth into falling in the elven trap."

 "Don't talk.
-First we need to stop blood, then talk."
+First we need to stop the bleeding, then talk."

-With bandages, that she took from Kai, she skillfully patched up his shoulder all over.
+With bandages that she took from Kai, she skillfully patched up his shoulder all over.

-Without even bating eye at getting her own hands covered in blood...
+Without even batting an eye at getting her own hands covered in blood...

-"...As commander, I'm thankful for your efforts in battle.
+"...As a commander, I'm thankful for your efforts in battle.
-But, do you know how it feels for me getting so worry just after we became friends?"
+But, do you know how it feels for me to get so worried right after we became friends?"

 She said quietly, so that no one but Kai could hear her.